Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Introduction

-Photoprotective roles have especially been attributed to UV-absorbing biological pigments (e.g., mycosporine-like amino acids and scytonemins in cyanobacteria and algae; flavonoids and anthocyanins in plants, etc.) since they don't seem to contribute to photosynthesis at all (Moisan and Mitchell, 2001).
+Photoprotective roles have especially been attributed to UV-absorbing biological pigments (e.g., mycosporine-like amino acids and scytonemins in cyanobacteria and algae; flavonoids, anthocyanins and phenylpropanoids in plants, etc.) since they don't seem to contribute to photosynthesis at all (Moisan and Mitchell, 2001).
 These theories usually trace the photoprotective role of UV-pigments back to the beginnings of cellular life in the early Archean when UV radiation was far more important component of the surface solar spectrum than it is today (Sagan, 1973; Mulkidjanian and Junge, 1997; Garcia-Pichel, 1998; Cockell and Knowland, 1999; Mulkidjanian et al., 2003).
 UV-screening ostensibly conferred pigment-containing organisms Darwinian advantages for survival in the harsh Archean environment of intense UV radiation.

-However, from a thermodynamic viewpoint, the UV is the region of the solar spectrum with the greatest possible entropy production potential per unit photon dissipated.
-Therefore, under the high UV ambient conditions of our primitive planet, non-equilibrium thermodynamic principles of increasing the entropy production of Earth in its solar environment were probably the motive force for the development of these microscopic dissipative structures in the form of efficient UV-dissipating organic compounds (Michaelian, 2011; 2013), rather than metaphysical forces giving rise to a hypothetical ``will to survive'' of the individual cell.
-The evidence for this inextricable link between UV light and nascent life has been reinforced with the verifications for biogenicity of $\sim$ 3.5 Ga old euphotic stromatolitic formations (Walter et al., 1980; Awramik et al., 1983; Schopf and Packer, 1987; Schopf, 1993; Schopf et al., 2002; Tice and Lowe, 2004; Van Kranendonk et al., 2008) of evidently photosynthetically active, yet UV-C bathed, microbial colonies of cyanobacteria-like organisms (Westall et al., 2006; Westall, 2009).
-If confirmed, an approximately 3.7 Ga old putative stromatolite from an Eoarchean shallow marine environment (Nutman et al., 2016) would make this fossil the oldest evidence for complex life thriving on Earth under intense UV light.
+However, from a thermodynamic viewpoint, the UV is the region of the solar spectrum with an energy per photon sufficient for directly reconfiguring covalent bonds and it also corresponds to the greatest possible entropy production potential per unit photon dissipated.
+Therefore, under the high UV ambient conditions of our primitive planet, non-equilibrium thermodynamic principles of increasing the entropy production of Earth in its solar environment were probably the motive force for the dissipative synthesis of these organic pigments (Michaelian, 2017).
+The evidence for this inextricable link between UV light and nascent life has been reinforced with the verifications for biogenicity of $\sim$ 3.5 Ga old euphotic stromatolitic formations (Walter et al., 1980; Awramik et al., 1983; Schopf and Packer, 1987; Schopf, 1993; Schopf et al., 2002; Tice and Lowe, 2004; Van Kranendonk et al., 2008) of evidently photosynthetically active, yet UVC bathed, microbial colonies of cyanobacteria-like organisms (Westall et al., 2006; Westall, 2009).